 Yogg-Saron provides you with two advantages.
 First, it gives you some buffed up minions, which can be decisive in the early game and help you get to the mid-game unscathed.
 Second, it is the only Hero who can recruit a minion for a mere two gold: sure, it is a random minion from the line in front of you, but it means that you have the option to grab two minions on turn three when you have access to five gold.
-Other Heroes spend gold on refreshing or their Hero Power on that turn, and you can spend it on more bodies on the board.
+Other Heroes need a token to sell or waste gold on refreshing or their Hero Power on that turn, while you can always get more bodies on the board.

 When Yogg is on a roll, it rules.
 Cheaper minions and with a +1/+1 buff to boot, what’s there not to like?
 Alas, sometimes you have sweet 50% or 66% rolls to get a great minion and you just miss.
 It’s the fickle nature of this Old God, but the overall power it provides is still substantial, and the early tempo it provides can often land you in the upper half of the table.